OctopusDeploy/People/Software-Engineering/L2-Software-Engineer.md

 ## 🌱 Teaching and Mentoring

-- I use code reviews to strengthen the idioms and practices in use by our team.
+- I use code reviews to strengthen the patterns and practices in use by our team.
 - I help new hires get up to speed with the team's style and existing code base.

 <details>